Sleep in the early weeks and months

 How to sleep better and feel more rested

-Getting enough sleep during the first few months of your baby’s life can be hard.
-How much sleep you get depends a fair bit on what’s happening with your child.
-But there are some things you can do to feel more rested.
+How much sleep you get in the early months depends a fair bit on what’s happening with your baby.
+But there are some things you can do to feel more rested, which is good for you and good for baby.

 These tips can help you get a better night’s sleep: